mmmmm009/Balancer253V/README.md

 # Balancer253V

+PWM controller for a 3-phase heater solving the 253V problem.
+No soldering, to build from ready-made components.
+Based on ESP32 and tasmota

+I am writing the description and diagram after the fact and something may be slightly wrong ;).

+BOM:

+ESP32
+3x PZEM-004t
+3x 0-3V to 4-20mA voltage to current converter
+3x SSR 25A 4-20mA
+DS18b20
+DC-DC 12/5
+DC-DC 12/12 as a stabilizer
+Relay - optional
+The system monitors the voltage on three phases (voltage measurement approximately every 200ms - pzem 004t).
+If the voltage is above the set threshold, the PWM increases the heater power until the voltage drops and falls within the selected range.
+If the voltage is within the selected range, the PWM remains unchanged.
+If the voltage drops below the lower limit of the range, the PWM will slowly reduce the heater power, etc. Due to the limitation of pzem004t (about 200ms per measurement), PWM changes are made between subsequent pzem measurements with a set step (about every 20ms, so "blindly").
+The temperature sensor protects the system from boiling water ;) Due to interference, the sensor is sometimes invisible to the tasmota (this problem is solved by software).

+Additionally, a relay that switches off the 3-phase contactor (right next to the heater) in the event of a failure.

+The script was written in Berry Script, which is available "off the shelf" on every ESP32 tasmota, thanks to which we can easily change it.
+In addition, tasmota gives us the ability to send what we need via mqtt (e.g. to Home Assistant).

+The system works and is in the testing/tuning phase.
+For now, tested for a few days.
+Result: energy production increased by 2x.
+Heater placed in a 200l boiler (the same one heated by the heat pump).

+If this is useful to someone, someone modifies/improves the script, please share your knowledge :)

+Both .be files should be uploaded to the tape using Tools/Manage file system on your tape's website.

+Don't burn the house down ;)

 Regulator PWM do grzałki 3 fazowej rozwiązujący problem 253V.
 Bez lutowania, do zbudowania z gotowych elementów.
 W oparciu o ESP32 i tasmota